-A first aid room is available for any visitors who need a quiet moment away from the crowds.
+A Guest Relations room is available for any visitors who need a quiet moment away from the crowds.
 Please ask at the Information Desk on Level 1 outside the 4D Immersion Theater.

 A first aid room and trained first responders are available to provide assistance.
 Refrigeration for medication is available.
 Aquarium security and staff are trained to assist you in the event of a fire evacuation or other emergency.

 Specially trained guides, translators and interpreters can be provided to accompany your group with two weeks' advance notice.
 For more information, contact the special customer liaison prior to your visit.

 Visitors with Limited Mobility

 The Aquarium is fully accessible to visitors using wheelchairs, including all entrances, exhibits, theaters, restrooms and elevators.